ghiggi/gpm_api/CONTRIBUTING.rst

 If you are using VS code, you can install the  `autoDocstring <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_ extension to automatically create such preformatted docstring.

-You should configure VS code as follow :
+You should configure VS code as follow:

 .. image:: /static/vs_code_settings.png